import1bones/simplex-engine/docs/architect/decision/decision.md

 - **Rationale:** Use a flexible input API with a backend implementation (initially pygame) to support keyboard, mouse, and gamepad input.
 - **Implications:** Input system can be swapped for other solutions (e.g., OS hooks) in the future without changing engine code.
 # Architecture Decisions
+### 12. Input System Backend Initialization and Extensibility
+- **Rationale:** Input system now handles backend initialization (e.g., pygame) internally, improving modularity and reducing setup errors.
+Backend can be swapped for future extensibility.
+- **Implications:** Input system is robust, modular, and future-proof.
+Event emission and error handling are integrated.
 This document records key architecture decisions for simplex-engine to ensure clarity, maintainability, and future extensibility.

 ## Decision Log